 University Police (UP) officers regularly patrol the residence halls and are readily available to assist on a 24-hour basis.
-The University Police Department also has a satellite office in the residential area with officers assigned to the residential facilities to specifically deal with the needs of residential students.
 A Resident Assistant or Night Clerk is on duty in residence hall complexes every night for security purposes.
 These security measures and personnel are representative of our concern for the protection of your person and property.
 Maintenance personnel make security inspections and corrections as needed.
 Students are encouraged to call the housing office or the police department to promptly report security deficiencies.